arllanos/minesweeper-API/README.md

 # Minesweeper-API
 Minesweeper game written as a simple REST API using Golang.

-It uses Redis as database although it is designed to easily add other database vendors.
+It uses Redis as database although it is designed to easily swap out to other database vendors (e.g, postgresql, sqllite)

 It provides the ability to easily change underlying http routing framework (e.g., switch from Chi to Mux or viceversa)

-The game engine has been written by adapting the classical [Flood Fill algorithm](https://en.wikipedia.org/wiki/Flood_fill).
+The [game engine]([https://github.com/arllanos/minesweeper-API#game-engine-logic-and-how-to-interpret-the-board](https://github.com/arllanos/minesweeper-API#game-engine-logic-and-how-to-interpret-the-board)) has been written by adapting the classical [Flood Fill algorithm](https://en.wikipedia.org/wiki/Flood_fill).

-## Running the API server locally
+## Running the application locally
 There are two ways to run the API server locally.
 1. Running the app using docker-compose (recommended).
-2. Build and run locally on a computer with Golang installed and a local or remote Redis.
+2. Build and running locally.

-### Running using docker-compose
+### Option 1.
+Running using docker-compose
 Starting the server
 ```
 docker-compose up